12 Tips on Baking With Silicone Molds

-While only larger pans really REQUIRE greasing, it's easier to clean smaller silicone baking cups when they've been greased.
+While only larger pans really require greasing, it's easier to clean smaller cups when they've been greased.

-Cleaning larger silicone baking pans is pretty easy, but cleaning the smaller ones, especially the minimuffin cups, is more difficult, especially because there are so many of them!
+Cleaning larger silicone baking pans is pretty easy, but cleaning the smaller ones (especially the mini-muffin cups) is more difficult, partly because there are so many of them!

 Silicone baking molds are good for more than just making cakes and muffins.
 Smaller silicone baking cups are also great for making:

 And lots of other savory snacks.
 So don't just make sweets with your cups; use them for all they're worth!

 8) These Molds Double as Reusable Serving Containers

 In addition to baking both sweet treats and savory snacks in silicone baking cups, I recommend using them (again, mostly the smaller ones) for more than just baking.

 They make great little serving cups for parties—you can put small snacks in them like jellybeans, nuts, and small candies, and because they come in such cute shapes and colors, they can really fancy-up a party platter!
 The extra benefit here is that, unlike other little serving cups, they are washable and reusable.
 How lovely and eco-friendly is THAT?

 9) Save Space and Pare Down Your Kitchen Collection

 What really got me started on silicone baking molds was not an attraction to their fun shapes and bright colors but rather the prospect of being able to make muffins and cupcakes in a small dormitory kitchen, where I honestly did not have the space for a metal muffin pan.